 Special instructions for the textbook: Because all the course materials are integrated into Canvas, you MUST purchase your course materials (textbook, LaunchPad, or both) through the UBC Bookstore.
-Purchases from any other retailer (e.g., Amazon, Discount Textbooks, etc.) are not able to be verified through the course site, and you will not be able to access the content needed.
+Purchases from any other retailer (e.g., Amazon, Discount Textbooks, etc.) are not able to be verified, and you will not be able to access the content needed.
 You have two options of purchasing the course materials: